diveshadivarekar/Breast-Cancer-Detection-Web-App-Flask/README.md

 1. Breast_Cancer_Detection.ipynb — This contains code for the machine learning model to predict cancer based on the class.
 2. app.py — This contains Flask APIs that receives cells details through GUI or API calls, computes the predicted value based on our model and returns it
-3. templates & static — This folders contains the HTML template and CSS styling to allow user to enter cells details and displays the predicted output.
+3. templates — This folders contains the HTML template and CSS styling to allow user to enter cells details and displays the predicted output.

 ### 5.Backend creation using model.pkl file